 Try journaling: Journaling is the practice of writing down your thoughts and feelings so you can understand them more clearly.
 It is a method that encourages you to slow down, pay attention, and think about what is going on in your life – and your feelings and reactions to these happenings.
 Since journaling can reveal your innermost thoughts, it can reveal your emotional stress triggers.
 You can identify and then replace negative thoughts and feelings with behaviors that are more positive.
 Journaling is a healthy and positive way to face your emotions.
 When you confront your emotions, healing or change can begin.

 Practice meditation: Meditation is another way to actively redirect your thoughts.
 By choosing what you think about, such as positive thoughts or warm, comforting memories, you can manage your emotions and reduce your emotional stress.

 If you have any of the symptoms of emotional stress and have tried one or more of the remedies discussed in this article and haven’t found relief, seek professional help.
 If you feel overwhelmed and can’t manage your emotions and stresses on your own, seek the help of a professional.
 Don’t stay “frozen” or feeling like you’re holding your breath waiting for your feelings to be over.
 If you are stuck in a rut and can’t get yourself out, seek professional help.

 Counselors and mental health therapists are trained professionals who can find ways to help you cope, reduce the effects of emotional stress, help you feel better and become more functional in your day-to-day activities.

-If you or a loved one have thoughts of suicide, call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255).
+If you or a loved one have thoughts of suicide, call the Suicide and Crisis Lifeline at 988.
 They are available 24 hours/day, seven days a week.

 In terms of your general health, which affects your ability to manage and cope with stress, you need to take care of yourself the best that you can.